babybirdprd/scriptaudio/README.md

 Generated files are saved in the `generated_audio` directory:
 - Audio files: `voice-{name}-{number}.wav`
-- Metadata: `labels.json` with quality metrics
+- Metadata: `labels.json` with quality metrics and playback info

 ## ⚠️ Notes